Linda Bove

-Linda Bove is a Deaf American actress, her most notable role being a fictionalized version of herself in the PBS children's series Sesame Street from 1971 to 2002.
+Linda Bove (born November 30, 1945) is a Deaf American actress, her most notable role being a fictionalized version of herself in the PBS children's series Sesame Street from 1971 to 2002.
 Bove was the first Deaf actress to be a member of the program's recurring cast.

 Early life and education

 Bove was born in Garfield, New Jersey, a Deaf child born to two Deaf parents.
 She has one brother, Michael, who is hearing.
 As a child, she attended St. Joseph School for the Deaf in The Bronx, New York and subsequently Marie H. Katzenbach School for the Deaf in Trenton, New Jersey, from which she graduated in 1963.
 She attended Gallaudet College, now Gallaudet University, studying library science.
 From there, she became interested in theatre.
 She participated in several theatrical productions at Gallaudet, including The Threepenny Opera and poetic characterizations of the Spoon River Anthology.
 In her senior year, she studied in a Summer School Program at the National Theatre of the Deaf (NTD).

 Bove is an active member of the Deaf arts community.